cryptobadass/pqchain/index.md

 layout: default
 ---

-# The problems in today's blockchain
+# The problems

+The state of the art in blockchain:

 1. Not quantum secure
 2. Low throughput, no scalablility